Last Updated on May 17, 2023 by Matt

 - Two, some companies restrict their scooters to work only with official, brand-approved parts, so there is no guarantee that the scooter will work without its factory-set controller

-- Step 1 and Step 2 are the same as with the previous method – Open the part of the scooter where the controller is stored and access it.
+- Step 1 and Step 2 are the same as with the previous method – open the part of the scooter where the controller is stored and access it.

 - Step 4: Install the new controller – once you’ve disconnected and removed the old controller, it’s time to connect the new one.
 Plug all of the wires (remember, the new controller should come without a white speed limit wire) into the designated ports, matching the colors of each wire with each port.